skimura1/geoimporter/README.md

 [os](https://docs.python.org/3/library/os.html)
 [re](https://docs.python.org/3/library/re.html)

-## Notes
-Unfortunately, due to limited will power and effort in implementing features into tkinter, there is no way to import a single layer.
-There will be no further development for this current iteration of the tool because there are alternative user interface frameworks that are more powerful and could be a good reimplemntation for this tool.

 ## Installation
 Execute ```python -m pip install -r requirements.txt``` to install requirements Run the Python script, ```python geoimporter.py```